 Once your car is on the road, you won’t be left in the dark.
 Reputable transport companies provide tracking services that allow you to monitor your vehicle’s progress.
 This feature gives you valuable peace of mind, as you can check in on your car’s location at any point during its trip.
 Knowing where your vehicle is and its estimated arrival time helps you plan for its delivery.
 This transparency is a key part of our shipping process and helps ensure you feel connected and informed from start to finish.

-Step 4: Receive Your Car and Do a Final Inspection
+Step 4: Receive Your Car and Perform a Final Inspection

 When your vehicle arrives at its destination, the final step is to conduct a thorough inspection.
 With the driver present, carefully walk around your car and compare its condition to the initial report on the Bill of Lading.
 This is your opportunity to check for any new dings, scratches, or other issues that may have occurred during transit.
 If everything looks good, you’ll sign the final paperwork and pay any remaining balance to the carrier.
 After that, the keys are back in your hands, and your car is ready to drive.